St Gabriel's, Cricklewood: History

 The church area is located close to Willesden Green tube station, in a now predominantly residential and ethnically diverse area.

 The current vicar is James Yeates, who has been at St Gabriel's since January 2020.

 His predecessor, Jane Morris announced her plans to retire in 2018.
 In autumn 2010, Morris stood for election to serve the Diocese of London at the General Synod of the Church of England.
-Morris was proposed by Revd John Coles, the leader of New Wine and was elected to the General Synod.
+Morris was proposed by the Revd John Coles, the leader of New Wine and was elected to the General Synod.
 Morris also recently backed a unity statement against plans by the English Defence League to protest at an event held by a Muslim charity in Wembley.

 Ministry areas

 Sunday services at St Gabriel's include a morning worship service at 10:30 am and an evening worship service at 6:30 pm.

 St Gabriel's offers a number of community activities, including: Gabriel's Café; activities for young children, such as Little Angels, Boogie Babies and The Ark; classes for learning English; and a Christians Against Poverty centre.
 St Gabriel's also runs a number of courses, including Alpha, Alpha Youth, and The CAP Money Course.